eBay/llm-rate-keeper/README.md

       # Add additional clients and models as needed
 ```

-## Step 3: Use Token Limiter in Code
+## Step 3: Use LLMRateKeeper in Code

 Inject the `TokenStore` and create an instance of `TokenRateLimiter` in your code as follows: